ros-perception/vision_msgs/README.md

 in your code, as the message's header should match the header of the source data.

 Semantic segmentation pipelines should use `sensor_msgs/Image` messages for publishing segmentation and confidence masks.
-This allows to use all the ROS tools for image processing easily and to choose the most lightweight encoding for each type of message.
-To transmit the metadata associated with the vision pipeline the [`/vision_msgs/InferenceInfo`](msg/InferenceInfo.msg) message can be used analogously to how `/sensor_msgs/CameraInfo` message and `/sensor_msgs/Image` are:
+This allows systems to use standard ROS tools for image processing, and allows choosing the most compact image encoding appropriate for the task.
+To transmit the metadata associated with the vision pipeline, you should use the [`/vision_msgs/InferenceInfo`](msg/InferenceInfo.msg) message.
+This message works the same as `/sensor_msgs/CameraInfo` or [`/vision_msgs/VisionInfo`](msg/VisionInfo.msg):

-1. The `InferenceInfo` topic can be latched so that new nodes joining the ROS system can get the messages that were published since the beginning.
-In ROS2 this can be achieved using a `transient local` QoS profile.
+1. Publish `InferenceInfo` to a topic.
+The topic should be at same namespace level as the associated image.
+That is, if your image is published at `/my_segmentation_node/image`, the `InferenceInfo` should be published at `/my_segmentation_node/inference_info`.
+Use a latched publisher for `InferenceInfo`, so that new nodes joining the ROS system can get the messages that were published since the beginning.
+In ROS2, this can be achieved using a `transient local` QoS profile.

 2. The subscribing node can get and store one `InferenceInfo` message and cancel its subscription after that.
 This assumes the provider of the message publishes it periodically.

-3. The `InferenceInfo` message can be synchronized with the `Image` messages that containing the segmentation mask and the confidence values of the inference of each pixel.
-This can be achieved using ROS's `message_filters`.
-The same [snippet](http://wiki.ros.org/message_filters#Policy-Based_Synchronizer_.5BROS_1.1.2B-.5D) mentioned above can work as an example.

 ## Messages